MeowWow520/Repository_For_Software_Technology/Readme.md

-# Repostitory_For_Software_Technology
+# Repository_For_Software_Technology

 [中文文档](./Readme_CN.md) | [English Document](./Readme.md)

-This Is A Union Repostitory For Software Technology.
+This Is A Union Repository For Software Technology.
 ---
 # Flie_Structure
 - main